AdobeDocs/dynamic-media-classic.en/help/using/deleting-uploaded-asset.md

 ---
-title: Delete an uploaded raster image asset
+title: Delete an Uploaded Raster Image Asset
 description: Learn how to delete an uploaded asset in Adobe Dynamic Media Classic.
 contentOwner: Rick Brough
 content-type: reference